 In the future, the advertisement could call your name when you walk along the streets.
-The companies would know your personal interests and may set different retail strategies for you.
+The companies would know your interests and may set different retail strategies for you.
 It could be convenient for customers, but personal thoughts and opinions should be kept private.
-We as designers provide products that protects you from this privacy violation.
+This product protects you from this privacy violation.

 Wearable face projector– A small beamer projects a different appearance on your face, giving you a completely new appearance.

 Group Anonymous at Milan Design Week, Ventura Lambrate, 04/04/2017 – 09/04/2017